 There are a multitude of ways you can use paint and/or transfers.

-Think up-cycled jars for kitchen pantry, bathroom, laundry and office storage, upgrade painted terracotta pots for indoor plants, coasters, placemats, tissue boxes, vases and the list goes on...
+Think up-cycled jars for kitchen pantry, bathroom, laundry and office storage, upgrade painted terracotta pots for indoor plants, coasters, placemats, tissue boxes, vases and the list goes on & on...

 The waterslide transfers used in the photos here are quite delicate and need to be handled with care.
 You can find several tutorials if you check out related pins on Pinterest, but here is the way I apply waterslide transfers...